janwilmans/nullptr/_posts/2019-07-31-optimize-windows-10.md

 *   Scott Hanselman has [an extensive tool list (dated 2014)][21], many of the tools still exist and are still awesome.
 *   [NirSoft][22] has so many useful tools, its just ridiculous :)
+*   [Rainmeter][23], if you want to really customize the 'look' of your desktop, check out this tool

 Do you have a good tweak or tool that you are missing in this post?
-Please let me know, preferable using [twitter][23] and I will add it (if I like it too :)
+Please let me know, preferable using [twitter][24] and I will add it (if I like it too :)

  [1]: http://nullptr.nl/wp-content/uploads/2019/07/firewall_off_reminders.png
  [2]: https://www.novirusthanks.org/products/win-update-stop/